Trije-bingusi/shared-infrastructure/README.md

    ```
 4. Upon successful execution, the script will create the required Azure resources and generate a Terraform configuration file with the backend settings.

-> **Note:** The remote state only needs to be initialized once, before provisioning infrastructure for the project.
-This has already been done for this project, so the script does not need to be run again unless you want to set up a new remote backend.

 ## TODO